 Even though whoever gets to the finish line first is crowned the victor of an NHRA drag race, that doesn't mean the winning car is necessarily the fastest.
-It also doesn't mean that car is the quickest.
 If a car is the first off the line, that's a huge advantage in a race that only covers a short distance.
-Even if the other car has a faster top-speed, it might not be able to cover the lost ground to take the win.
-So, even though the races are brief, there's always a lot of action.
+Even if another car has a faster top speed, it might not be able to make up the lost ground to take the win.

 Top Fuel cars take off from the starting line and reach a speed of 100 miles per hour (160.9 kilometers per hour) in less than a second.
-This makes them the fastest accelerating machines in the world.
-(Not just the fastest cars to accelerate, but the fastest anything to accelerate.)
-The engine's power reaches the wheels in a lickety-split fraction of a second -- 15/100, to be precise.
-At launch, Top Fuel drivers endure G-forces similar to astronauts during a space shuttle launch.
+This makes them the fastest accelerating cars in the world.
+A Top Fuel engine's power reaches the wheels in a fraction of a second.
+Top Fuel drivers endure G-forces similar to astronauts during a space shuttle launch.
 And almost just as quickly, they need to stop.
 Since these cars would wear through brakes pretty quickly at more than 300 miles per hour (482.8 kilometers per hour), Top Fuel dragsters are equipped with a special type of primary braking system.
-After crossing the finish line, the driver hits a switch that deploys two parachutes behind the car, and the intense wind resistance slows the car with little risk of additional mechanical failure.
+After crossing the finish line, the driver hits a switch that deploys two parachutes behind the car, and the intense wind resistance slows the car, minimizing the risk of mechanical failure.

 Top Fuel drag cars and Funny Cars have similar performance specs, thanks to the related mechanical components.
-Over the 1,000-foot (304.8-meter) straightaway, these dragsters reach speeds above 300 miles per hour (482.8 kilometers per hour) and complete the distance in three to four seconds, burning about 1.2 gallons (4.54 liters) of nitromethane blend per second, and about 17 gallons (64.35 liters) per race [source: Mazlumian].
+Over the 1,000-foot (304.8-meter) straightaway, both types of dragsters reach speeds above 300 miles per hour (482.8 kilometers per hour) and complete the distance in three to four seconds, burning about 1.2 gallons (4.54 liters) of nitromethane blend per second, and about 17 gallons (64.35 liters) per race [source: Mazlumian].
 Another way to get a sense of these cars' capabilities is to look at the records.
-At the start of the 2014 season, the record for fastest Top Fuel car in the series was 332.18 miles per hour (534.6 kilometers per hour), held by Spencer Massey, and for the Funny Car series, the top-speed recorded was Matt Hagan's 320.66 miles per hour (516.1 kilometers per hour).
-Antron Brown's car completed a Top Fuel run in just 3.701 seconds, and Jack Beckman's Funny Car record is 3.986 seconds.
+As of 2022, the record for fastest Top Fuel car in the series was 338.94 miles per hour (545.47 kilometers per hour), held by Brittany Force, and for the Funny Car, the top-speed recorded is Robert Hight's 339.87 miles per hour (546.97 kilometers per hour).
+Brittany Force completed a Top Fuel run in just 3.641 seconds, and Robert Hight's Funny Car record is 3.793 seconds.